nkinar/TimeLimitPDF/README.md

 ## Getting Started

 Ensure that Python3 is installed.
-The `cx_Freeze` utility is used to build an executable that can be installed on a number of systems (Windows, Linux, OS X).
+The `pyinstaller` utility is used to build an executable that can be installed on a number of systems (Windows, Linux, OS X).
+The Powershell script (`generate.ps1`) can be used to run pyinstaller.

 ```
 pip install PyMuPDF dateparser chevron fitz click tqdm pyinstaller